CodeWithSwastik/vscode.py/README.md

 ![image](https://user-images.githubusercontent.com/61446939/126892110-f8d4bcf2-9ec0-43c2-a7d6-40288d91f000.png)

-## Extensions built using vscode-ext
+## Extensions built using vscode.py

-Here's a list of some extensions built using vscode-ext.
+Here's a list of some extensions built using vscode.py.
 If you'd like to include your extension here feel free to create a PR.

 - [Youtube](https://github.com/CodeWithSwastik/youtube-ext)
 - [Wikipedia](https://github.com/SkullCrusher0003/wikipedia-ext)